 There can also be disadvantages to using these products.
 Rapid break down, while less risky to health and environment, often creates a need for precise timing or more frequent applications.
 Several botanical insecticides are quite toxic and should be handled accordingly.
 Some botanical insecticides can be difficult to find in local stores.

-Neem is a relatively new and promising botanical insecticide made from extracts of Neem tree seeds.
+Neem products: Neem oil is botanical insecticide made from extracts of Neem tree seeds.
+The active ingredient is listed on product labels as hydrophobic extracts of neem oil.
 It is used to control a wide variety of insects including leafminers, whiteflies, thrips, caterpillars, aphids, mealybugs, spider mites, scale crawlers, and beetles.
-Neem is most effective against actively growing immature insects.
+Neem oil is most effective against actively growing immature insects.
+Neem oil sprays kill small insect pests and mites by suffocation as do horticultural oil sprays, but also has some insecticidal properties.
+Neem oil sprays have some fungicidal activity, but it is typically limited to powdery mildew control.
+This control is primarily because it is oil.
+However, a horticultural oil spray generally works better for powdery mildew control.

-Azadirachtin, the active ingredient in neem extracts, has a very low mammalian toxicity.
+Azadirachtin: Azadirachtin the active ingredient in neem extracts, has a very low mammalian toxicity.
+It has been separated from the neem oil.
 It acts as an insect feeding deterrent and growth regulator.
-Neem does not produce a quick knockdown and kill, but stops insect feeding.
+Azadiractin does not produce a quick knockdown and kill, but stops insect feeding.
 The treated insect usually cannot molt into its next life stage and dies without reproducing.
+It also is an egg-laying deterrent.

-Limonene (also known as d-Limonene) is produced from citrus oils extracted from oranges and other citrus fruit peels.
+Limonene: Limonene is produced from citrus oils extracted from oranges and other citrus fruit peels.
 It is used as a contact insecticide against ants, roaches, palmetto bugs, fleas, silverfish and many other insects.
 Limonene has low oral and dermal toxicity to mammals, birds and fish, although it can cause skin irritation or sensitization in some people.

 Pesticide products containing limonene are used for flea and tick control on pets, insecticide sprays, outdoor dog and cat repellents, mosquito larvicides, and insect repellents.
 Many products containing limonene are labeled as safe for use in areas near food.
 Limonene is the active ingredient in Ortho Home Defense Indoor Insect Killer, Concern Citrus Home Pest Control, and in products made by Orange Guard.
 Safer Fire Ant Killer and Citrex Fire Ant Killer also contain d-Limonene.

-Capsaicin is the material that makes chili peppers hot.
+Capsaicin: This is the material that makes chili peppers hot.
 It can be used on ornamentals outdoors and indoors for control of aphids, spider mites, thrips, whitefly, lace bugs, leafhoppers, and other pests.
-It is important to note that capsaicin containing products are primarily used to repel insects, rather than to kill existing infestations.
+It is important to note that capsaicin containing products are primarily used to repel insects, rather than to kill existing infestations, and they appear to be effective at repelling certain animal pests such as rabbits, deer and squirrels.
+Products containing capsaicin include:

-Pyrethrum is made from the finely powdered flowers of a species of daisy.
-The word pyrethrum is the name for the crude flower dust itself, and the term pyrethrins refers to the insecticidal compounds that are extracted from pyrethrum.
-Pyrethroids are not botanical insecticides, but synthetic pesticides that are very similar in structure to the pyrethrins.
+Pyrethrin: Pyrethrum is made from the finely powdered flowers of a species of daisy.
+The word pyrethrum is the name for the crude flower dust itself, and the term pyrethrin refers to the insecticidal compounds that are extracted from pyrethrum.
+Pyrethroids are not botanical insecticides, but synthetically produced pesticides that are very similar in structure to the pyrethrins.

-Pyrethrum is a contact insecticide and must be applied directly to the insect to be effective.
+Pyrethrin is a contact insecticide and must be applied directly to the insect to be effective.
 Pyrethrum rapidly paralyzes pests, but may not kill them.
-Pyrethrum and pyrethrins are often formulated with another insecticide to ensure that paralyzed insects do not recover and once again become pests.
+Pyrethrins are often formulated with another insecticide to ensure that paralyzed insects do not recover and once again become pests.

-Because the pyrethrum mammalian toxicity is very low, it can be applied to food crops close to harvest.
+Because the pyrethrin mammalian toxicity is very low, it can be applied to food crops close to harvest.
 Pyrethrum has high contact toxicity for common beneficial insects.
+Pyrethrin’s insecticidal activity only lasts a few hours.
+There are many products with pyrethrin available; some products with pyrethrin alone, and other products combined with another insecticide, such as:

-Garlic is marketed in several products intended to repel insects, much as capsaicin does.
-Products are labeled to repel a wide variety of pests on ornamental plants, but garlic may also repel beneficial insects.
-To date there is little research showing effectiveness of garlic insecticides.
+Garlic: Garlic is marketed in several products intended to repel insects, much as capsaicin does.
+Products are labeled to repel a wide variety of pests on ornamental plants, but garlic may also repel nuisance animals.
+To date there is limited research showing effectiveness of garlic insecticides.

 A variety of pesticides based on essential oils or components of essential oils have come on the market in the last few years.
 Essential oils are volatile, highly concentrated substances extracted from plant parts.
 In 1996 the EPA established that certain ingredients that pose minimum risk to users no longer require EPA approval to be marketed as insecticides.
 A number of these ingredients are essential oils, including the oils of cedar, cinnamon, citronella, citrus, clove, eugenol (a component of clove oil), garlic, mints, rosemary, and several others.
 As insecticides, these work most commonly as contact killing agents only, so re-treatment may be needed.
 Most essential oils used as pesticides work by disrupting an insect neurotransmitter that is not present in people, pets, or other vertebrates.

-Eugenol is a component of clove oil.
+Eugenol: The active component of clove oil is Eugenol.
 It is a fast acting contact insecticide that is effective on a wide variety of household pests such as cockroaches, ants, dust mites, flies, wasps, spiders, crickets, and fleas.
 It is also used on some ornamental plant pests such as armyworms, thrips, aphids and mites.

 Eugenol has little or no residual activity, although the scent of cloves will linger.
-Products based on eugenol are considered minimum risk pesticides with very low risk of damage to the environment or user.
+Products based on eugenol are considered minimum risk pesticides with very low risk of damage to the environment.
+Eugenol is rapidly absorbed by skin, is toxic to human skin cells, and can cause severe eye irritation.
+Applicators should wear protective eye wear and water proof gloves for handling and spraying.
+Often clove oils are mixed with other natural oils, such as rosemary oil, thyme oil, and sesame oil for enhanced control.
+Products that contain eugenol include:

 Insecticidal products comprised of a single species of microorganism may be active against a wide variety of insects or group of related insects (such as caterpillars) or they may be effective against only one or a few species.
 Most are very specific.
 Since there is such a narrow range of insects killed, they spare the beneficial insects almost entirely.

-Bacillus thuringiensis products are the most widely used microbial insecticides in the United States.
+Bacillus thuringiensis: These products are the most widely used microbial insecticides in the United States.
 They are commonly known as Bt.
 Different subspecies of Bt are effective against different groups of insects or their larvae.

-You will achieve the best results with Bt products by following a few guidelines.
+The best results will be achieved using Bt products by following a few guidelines.

-Bacillus thuringiensis var. kurstaki (Btk) products are toxic only to larvae of butterflies and moths.
-They are used to control many common leaf-feeding caterpillars, including caterpillar pests on vegetables, bagworms and tent caterpillars on trees and shrubs, and European corn borer larvae.
+Bacillus thuringiensis var. kurstaki (Btk): These Btk products are toxic only to larvae of butterflies and moths.
+They are used to safely control many common leaf-feeding caterpillars, including caterpillar pests on vegetables, bagworms and tent caterpillars on trees and shrubs, and European corn borer larvae.

 Some caterpillars are not effectively controlled by Bt, especially those that live in the soil or bore into plant tissues without consuming a significant amount of the Bt applied to plant surfaces.

-Spinosad is an insect toxin derived from a soil-dwelling bacterium.
-It kills primarily by ingestion and is used against fire ants, caterpillars, thrips, whitefies, aphids, leaf miners, scales and plant bugs.
-It is also used against borers of fruit trees.
+Spinosad: A very effective insect toxin derived from a soil-dwelling bacterium is Spinosad.
+It kills primarily by ingestion and is used against fire ants, caterpillars, thrips, leaf miners, and some beetles.
+It is also used against caterpillar borers of fruit trees.
 When applied at recommended rates, this product poses less risk than most insecticides to mammals, birds, fish, and beneficial insects.
 It is, however, toxic to bees, and should not be applied to plants in flower.
 Affected pests stop feeding within minutes, but may remain on the plant for up to two days.
+Always spray plants late in the day to reduce any harmful effect on pollinating insects.

 Commercial products contain spores that germinate after application.
 New formulations do not require high humidity in order to provide effective control.
-Commercial products containing Beauvaria include Naturalis H&G and Botanigard.
+Commercial products containing Beauvaria include:

 Beneficial nematodes can be used to control a variety of plant pests, including larvae of black vine weevil, clearwing borers, cutworms, sod webworms, mole crickets and white grubs.
 It is important to select the proper nematode species when trying to control a particular pest.